-Auckland Transport (AT) recently sought feedback on behalf of the Waitakere Ranges Local Board on proposed improvements to Captain Scott Road between West Coast Road and Glenmall Place in Glen Eden.
+Auckland Transport (AT) and the Waitakere Ranges Local Board proposed improvements to Captain Scott Road, Glen Eden, between West Coast Road and Glenmall Place.

 Project zone: West

-We want your feedback on two possible options for Captain Scott Road.
-Both options will make this section of Captain Scott Road, and nearby Glenmall, a more attractive destination for pedestrians and people on bikes.
-Option two will also improve vehicle and pedestrian safety at the intersection of West Coast Road and Captain Scott Road.
+We proposed 2 possible options to make this section of Captain Scott Road, and nearby Glenmall, a more attractive destination for pedestrians and people on bikes.

 - Turn the northern end of Captain Scott Road into a one-way road to make it safer and more attractive to pedestrians, and to help foster the feeling of a town centre.

 - Install two speed tables on Captain Scott Road: one just before West Coast Road and the other just before Glenmall Place.
 This will create a gateway to the town centre, slow down traffic and provide safer crossing points for pedestrians.